 The remuneration of the Chief Executive Officer Lin Wen Chang, is based on the service agreement entered into between Mr Lin Wen Chang and the Company on 1 January 2008.
-The service agreement has been renewed on the same terms for a period of 3 years, effective from 1 January 2011 and renewable thereafter.
+The service agreement will be for an initial period of 3 years, effective from 1 January 2008 and renewable thereafter.
+The terms of the service agreement are reviewed by the Remuneration Committee on an annual basis.